 Here is a step-by-step walk-through of how to book a Southwest flight with points.

-To book a Southwest flight using your Southwest points, I find it’s easiest to start at the Low Fare Calendar.
+To book a Southwest flight using your Southwest points, it’s easiest to start at the Low Fare Calendar.
+Log into your Southwest Rapid Rewards account and then click the “Low Fare Calendar.”
 This allows you to see the lowest point price for a flight across a range of dates.
 You can then select a date that works for you that offers the lowest possible price.

 2. Enter Your Search Criteria